Yebisu Garden Place Tower in Hot Summer

 The results from these pictures were mixed that I took on 30 June 2022.
 As the sun was in the west, the areas towards the east were well-lit.
-Lucky for me, that was in the direction of Tokyo Tower and Roppongi Hills.
+Tokyo Tower and Roppongi Hills were in that direction.
 They looked good in the afternoon.

 But, in the north and west, the sun was relatively high in the sky.
 There was also haze.
 Conditions were poor.
 This was normal for Yebisu Garden Place Tower in summer.
 Everywhere in Tokyo is the same.